KatherineMossDeveloper/The-Georgia-Project/README.md

 3. Run the training.
    - Edit the folder_prefix variable to point to the OpenCrystalData on your pc in GAmain.py.
    - Run GAmain.py to train the model.
+   - Check the results in the \GAdeliverables folder (where you extracted the data).

 4. Play time.
    - Edit the folder_prefix variable to point to the Georgia Project code in GAinference.py.